Appendix

 - Class of

-is integer. - Because the vector is contained in a list, and using a single
+ais integer. - Because the vector is contained in a list, and using a single

-is a list of containing 2 integer vectors and 1 character vector.- We applied a function that is the fourth element of list
+[]to pull out an element returns a 1-element list, so you have to use list notation to get the vector. ais vector of integers,lis a list of containing 2 integer vectors and 1 character vector.- We applied a function that is the fourth element of list

-that is the second element ofl2
+l2to the integer vectorfthat is the second element ofl2.

 3.2 Practice 2